 By rewarding and recognizing top performers, you’re doing two things: showing that you’re more than a disciplinarian and motivating your reps to do more.

-Acknowledging your own mistakes and owning up to your failures shows good leadership.
+Acknowledging your mistakes and owning your failures shows good leadership.
 When your team members make mistakes, you demand accountability.

 If you’re going to lead effectively, you need to be accountable as well.
 No one wants to follow a leader who isn’t willing to do the things they’re asking of their employees.

-Being transparent about your own failures allows your team to be more comfortable taking risks.
+Being transparent about your own failures helps your team feel more comfortable taking risks.
 Your team needs risk-takers to drive innovation and growth in your organization, but risk-takers often fail.

 When your team sees that you take risks and fail, they’ll feel free to do the same.
-Just make sure when you’re modeling this behavior that you share the things you learn from your failures with your team.
+Just make sure when you’re modeling this behavior that you share what you learn from your failures.

 The importance of knowledge-sharing